 Barkeeps often garnish hefeweizens with a lemon slice to cut the wheat flavor.
 I typically discard the wedge.
 It’s like dousing a steak with ketchup—why tinker with perfection?
 And, scientifically speaking, the acid in citrus oils destroys the beer’s head.
 Still, I’m no killjoy.
 Squeeze away if you like.

 A light-bodied hefeweizen is a great friend to fresh cheeses, such as creamy, luscious burrata and mozzarella di bufala, especially with slices of ripe summer tomatoes.
 Or take it in a different direction: Hefeweizens also find harmony with tangy cheeses like feta or chèvre.
-Try Vermont Creamery Goats’ Milk Feta and Haystack Mountain Goat Cheese, as well as Rawson Brook Farm Monterey Chèvre and Chèvre d’Argental
+Try Vermont Creamery Goats’ Milk Feta and Haystack Mountain’s Haystack Peak, as well as Rawson Brook Farm Monterey Chèvre and Chèvre d’Argental